-Using Mozilla Firefox Portable Edition on your USB thumb drive
+Using Mozilla Firefox Portable Edition On Your USB Thumb Drive

-You can download Mozilla Firefox Portable Edition here:
+You can download Mozilla Firefox Portable Edition here: http://portableapps.com/apps/internet/firefox_portable

-Click on the download link on that page & save the file to your USB Drive.
-Then open up the file on your thumb drive & click on the executable file to install Mozilla Firefox Portable Edition to your thumb drive.
-Now any time you want to launch Mozilla Firefox Portable Edition just click on the FirefoxPortable.exe file name to open up Mozilla Firefox Portable Edition .
+Once there, click the download link and save the file to your USB Drive.
+Then open the file through your thumb drive and click on the executable file to install Mozilla Firefox Portable Edition.
+Now any time you want to launch Mozilla Firefox Portable Edition just click on the FirefoxPortable.exe file on your thumb drive.

 You can usually find the files to copy from your home computer in this location on your hard drive: